 Holistic Music Therapy for Addiction Treatment

-We all have favorite songs that strike a chord deep in our psyche, that bring back memories, that put us in an altered state of mood.
+We all have favorite songs that strike a chord deep in our psyche, that bring back memories, and put us in an altered state of mood.
 Songs that we listen to on our exercise playlist to get us revved up for a workout.
 Music that puts us at ease, and makes us feel happy.

 Music therapy is much the same, and it can be listening to music or even making music with a musical instrument.
 In fact, the creativity that comes with making music stimulates brain chemicals that hit the very pleasure sensors that alcohol or drugs do, however, when creating music your mind uses its own brain chemicals.
 This literally creates the ultimate Win/Win (cite: 1).